Gimly/gimly.github.io/_posts/2015-11-12-vs-online-build-squirrel-windows.markdown

 * [Squirrel.Windows](https://github.com/Squirrel/Squirrel.Windows) - For installing and updating your application
 * PowerShell - For all the scripting needs.
 VS Online build system allows to run PowerShell scripts during the build process, really useful
 * Code signing certificate - Important to remove those annoying messages that the application is not safe during the install
 * Azure Blob storage - To publish the application setup.
 You can probably use something else, like Amazon cloud storage, or any storage where people can then download your application from.
-Azure is easy because it has build steps directly in VS Online build process.
+Azure is easy because it has "build steps" directly in VS Online build process.

 Prerequisites
 =============

 I won't dive into the details on how to use the rest of Visual Studio Online, you should already be able to add your code to the source control system of your choice.
 Personnally, I'm using Git, but this guide should work as well with TFS Source Control.

-So, in order to follow this guide, you should already have the code of your WPF/WinForms app pushed to the Visual Studio Online repository.
+So, to follow this guide, you should already have the code of your WPF/WinForms app pushed to the Visual Studio Online repository.

 Procedure
 =========